ashleyconnor/blog/_posts/2022-01-05-to-london-and-back-my-worst-tech-interview.md

 My new job search was prompted by one of the most difficult days I've had in my career.
 Our senior developer was away on vacation leave when we had a cold call from a potential client.
 The client wanted to use our software post haste.

-Now unlike what you would expect from a software company today the process to onboard a new customer was manual and archaic.
-We'd start by making a copy of a base project which consisted of an uncustomised and unstyled version of the software.
+Now unlike what you would expect from a software company today, the process to onboard a new customer was manual and archaic.
+We'd start by making a copy of a project template, which consisted of an uncustomised and unstyled version of the software.
 This copy was then checked into a Git repository and deployed from our machines as an isolated application to our servers.

-The problem for me on this summer afternoon is I had no clue how all of this worked as I had never been onboarded a customer before and documented didn't exist.
+The problem for me on this summer afternoon is I had no clue how all of this worked as I had never onboarded a new customer before and documentation didn't exist.

 Reporting this fact to my boss resulted in a verbal tirade that I wouldn't tolerate in my personal life never mind work.